Tuvqlu/Your-own-Hive/README.md

 1. Set NPC in npc.yml
 2. Customize HAS.yml
+3. Go to your world and do /has create
+4. Navigate through UI to fit your needs!
+5. Play!

+**TheBridge:**

+1. Set NPC in npc.yml
+2. Customize Bridge.yml
-3. Go to your world and do /sw create
+3. Go to your world and do /tb create
 4. Navigate through UI to fit your needs!
 5. Play!